open-education-hub/operating-systems/content/chapters/compute/lab/content/arena.md

 This mechanism looks very simple.
 It is but **one instruction prefix**: `lock`.
-It is not an instruction with its own separate opcode, but a prefix that slightly modifie the opcode of the following instructions to make the CPU execute it atomically (i.e. with exclusive access to the data bus).
+It is not an instruction with its own separate opcode, but a prefix that slightly modifies the opcode of the following instructions to make the CPU execute it atomically (i.e. with exclusive access to the data bus).

 `lock` must only be place before an instruction that executes a _read-modify-write_ action.
 For example, we cannot place it before a `mov` instruction, as the action of a `mov` is simply `read` or `write`.